Baháʼí Faith: God

-The Greatest Name is a Baháʼí symbol for God.
-It is the calligraphic rendering of the Arabic text: يا بهاء الأبهى, translated as "O Thou Glory of Glories".
+The Greatest Name is a calligraphic rendering of the Arabic text: يا بهاء الأبهى, translated as "O Thou Glory of Glories".

 Baháʼí writings describe a single, personal, inaccessible, omniscient, omnipresent, imperishable, and almighty God who is the creator of all things in the universe.
 The existence of God and the universe are thought to be eternal, with no beginning or end.
 Even though God is not directly accessible, he is seen as being conscious of creation, with a will and a purpose which is expressed through messengers who are called Manifestations of God.
-The Baháʼí conception of God is of an "unknowable essence" who is the source of all existence and known through the perception of human virtues.
+The Baháʼí conception of God is of an "unknowable essence" who is the source of all existence and is known through the perception of divine qualities in creation and in the Manifestations of God.
 In another sense, Baháʼí teachings on God are also panentheistic, seeing signs of God in all things, but the reality of God being exalted and above the physical world.

-Baháʼí teachings state that God is too great for humans to fully comprehend, and based on them, humans cannot create a complete and accurate image of God by themselves.
+Baháʼí teachings state that God is too great for humans to comprehend fully, and humans cannot create a complete and accurate image of God by themselves.
 Therefore, human understanding of God is achieved through the recognition of the person of the Manifestation and through the understanding of his revelations via his Manifestations.
 In the Baháʼí Faith, God is often referred to by titles and attributes (for example, the All-Powerful, or the All-Loving), and there is a substantial emphasis on monotheism.
-Baháʼí teachings state that these attributes do not apply to God directly but are used to translate Godliness into human terms and to help people concentrate on their own attributes in worshipping God to develop their potential on their spiritual path.
+Baháʼí teachings state that these attributes do not apply to God directly but are used to translate Godliness into human terms and to help people focus on their own attributes in worshipping God, thereby developing their potential on their spiritual path.
 According to the Baháʼí teachings the human purpose is to learn to know and love God through such methods as prayer, reflection, and being of service to others.